santiagoSSAA/santiagoSSAA/README.md

 ### Hi, I'm Santiago! 👋

-I've been doing software for a while, now I work in a bank doing AI stuff.
-I still trying to make bizarre things I want them to make money this time.
+I've been doing software for a while.
+Now I work in a bank doing AI stuff.

+    Still like crafting bizarre things, but this time I want them to make money.

 ## 🔭 I’m currently working on
  - AI stuff in a bank.